-5. CONCLUSION AND RECOMMENDATIONS
+6. CONCLUSION AND RECOMMENDATIONS

-5.1 Conclusion
+6.1 Conclusion

 Local scour around bridge pier located in an alluvial channel is a complex problem and only very limited success has been made to model the local scour computationally.
 For that reason physical model remains the most effective way to be employed to estimate local scour depth.
-The data collected from the physical model shows that flow and pier geometry have an appreciable effect on local scour at the bridge pier site.
-The selection of the pier width and shape can help in the reduction of the local scour depth in an appreciable manner.
-A reduction of about 15% in local scour depth can be obtained by using an elliptical shaped pier instead of using a diamond shaped pier and about 10% in local scour depth can be obtained by using an elliptical shaped pier instead of a circular shaped pier.
-The alignment of the bridge piers with the flow also affects the local scours depth, which was not considered in our study.
-The flow depth has an appreciable effect on the local scour and the data from physical model showed that unit rise in flow depth resulted in local scour depth increase by almost 50%.
+The data collected from the physical model showed that flow and pier geometry have an appreciable effect on local scour at the bridge site.
+The selection of the pier width and shape can help in the reduction of the local scour depth.
+A reduction of about 15% in local scour depth can be obtained by using an elliptical pier instead of using a diamond pier and about 10% in local scour depth can be obtained by using a elliptical pier instead of using a circular pier.
+The alignment of the bridge piers bridge with the flow also affects the local scours depth, which was not considered in our study.
+The flow depth has an appreciable effect on the local scour and the Data from physical model showed that the unit rise in flow depth resulted in local scour depth increase by almost 50%.
 Unit increase in velocity resulted in 400% of local scour depth.
 It is necessary to involve the hydraulic engineers in the design stage for bridges to take care of hydraulic effects of the flow on these bridges.
-Many methods were proposed for estimating the local scour around piers at the bridge site, but these methods were based mainly on the data collected from physical models and field data is needed to be collected to verify these methods.
+Many methods were proposed for estimating the local scour around piers at the bridge site, but these methods were based mainly on the data collected from physical models and field data need to be collected to verify these methods.

-5.2 Recommendations
+6.2 Recommendations